gclen/abcs-of-data-science/_posts/2020-05-20-f-is-for-f1-score.md

 ### Summary

 When working on a supervised learning problem, choosing the correct metric is important.
 First you should think about if you are working on a classification or regression problem.
 Then you need to consider which metric best measures what you are trying to achieve.
 This is just a small summary of some of the ways of measuring model performance.
-For more info check out the links below or look at the description of cross-entropy loss in the [deep learning post]({{ site.baseurl }}/blog/d-is-for-deep-learning).
+For more info check out the links below or look at the description of cross-entropy loss in ["D is for deep learning"]({{ site.baseurl }}/blog/d-is-for-deep-learning).

 ### Other resources